m-lamonaca/programming-notes/JavaScript/React/Redux Tests.md

 describe("Async Actions", () => {
     afterEach(() => {
-        fetchMock.restore();  // init fecth mock for each test });
+        fetchMock.restore();  // init fetch mock for each test });

     it("test description", () => {